Duke in Costa Rica

 A 4-WEEK SUMMER SPANISH LANGUAGE & GLOBAL HEALTH PROGRAM

-STUDY COSTA RICA’S CULTURE, LANGUAGE, AND HEALTH SYSTEMS
+STUDY COSTA RICA’S CULTURE, LANGUAGE, AND HEALTH SYSTEMSApply Now

-This one-course program is based in Heredia, Costa Rica, a scenic town located just 12 km northwest of the capital city, San José.
-Heredia provides an ideal setting for gaining an understanding of key community health issues in Costa Rica while developing advanced Spanish language skills.
+This one-course program is based in Turrialba, Costa Rica, a scenic town located just 40 miles from the capital city, San José.
+Turrialba provides an ideal setting for gaining an understanding of key community health issues in Costa Rica while developing advanced Spanish language skills.
 On this program you’ll earn one Duke credit through an immersive signature course built around classroom and community interactions.

 Academic Theme(s): Spanish Language, Global Health